als244/ml_dataflow/README.md

 </details>

 <sup> Note: It ought to be the case that increasing one memory axis while keeping the other fixed should only equal or improve throughput.
-However, the recomputation decisions are currently "greedy" in the sense that it will avoid as much recomputation as possible.
-This works for the common case, but there are some scenarios (fast device + small device memory + short seq len) where the links to/from host memory become congested at bad times leading to stalls -- in this case recompuation provides higher throughput.
-See the H100, 8B, seqlen 512 heatmap or profile yourself.
-The configuration decisions are being tuned to ensure more memory => higher throughput. </sup>
+However, the recomputation decisions are currently "greedy" in the sense that it will save as much data as possible.
+This is ideal for the common case, but there are some scenarios (fast device + small device memory + short seq len) where the links to/from host memory become congested at bad times, leading to stalls -- in this case recompuation provides higher throughput.
+See the H100, 8B, seqlen 512 heatmap (or profile yourself).
+The configuration decisions currently being tuned to ensure more memory => higher throughput. </sup>

 ---